BRITISH CHORAL HERITAGE AT RISK IN PARISH CHURCHES

 You can post a reply on the Contact page of this website, or email me at .
 Or for a more public discussion, try my Facebook page:

 Here is my ten-point analysis of the present situation:

-1. Many churches with a strong choral tradition and a large congregational, have had choirs disbanded in favour of a 'worship band'.
-Major examples of the latter are the London churches of Holy Trinity Brompton and St.James Muswell Hill.
+1. Many churches with a strong choral tradition and a large congregation, have had choirs disbanded in favour of a worship band, praise band or 'music group'.
+Major examples are the London churches of Holy Trinity Brompton and St.James Muswell Hill.
 Many churches and ‘church plants’ have sought to emulate these two examples.
-Added to these are the many churches which have been closed, where choirs once thrived.
+Add to these the many churches which have been closed, where choirs once thrived.

 4. Positive examples of the reversing of the trend in Parish Churches are now few and far between.
 I know of St.James Milton in Portsmouth, St.Mary’s Ware, St.Mary Redcliffe Bristol, StPeter’s Collegiate Wolverhampton, Christchurch Priory, Croydon Minster, Grantham Minster, St.Mark’s Hamilton Terrace, St.Philip’s Norbury, St.John the Divine Kennington and St.Peter’s St.Alban’s - that maintain a vibrant choral tradition involving children, young people and adults.
 And churches that maintain a robed choir in healthy co-existence with a worship band: St.John’s Keynsham, All Saints Marlow, St.Andrew's Oxford, Bromley Parish Church, St.Mary’s Wimbledon, Holy Trinity Kendal, St.Nicholas Harpenden, St.Peter’s Staines, Bath Abbey and Beverley Minster.
 It is worth noting how many of these are minsters and Greater Churches, and not ‘normal’ parish churches.

 5. Examples of churches where one group views another group’s worship style uncharitably are still, after the well publicised 'worship wars’ of the last decade in the USA, alarmingly many.